Does Tucson Have a Water Problem?

 This poses a much bigger question.
 Let’s go deeper on it.

-Tucson water quality ranks in the mid range for contaminants.
+Tucson water quality ranks in the high-middle range for contaminants.
 With a total of 25 contaminants in your drinking water, 7 of them exceed health guidelines.

 Drinking unfiltered water from Tucson water sources could be hazardous to your health.

 Tucson has a total of 25 contaminants analyzed by the Environmental Working Group (ewg.org).